 A 1998 Scientific American article entitled “The End of Cheap Oil” predicted that world oil production would peak in 2002 and warned that “what our society does face, and soon, is the end of the abundant and cheap oil on which all industrial nations depend. (ref.)

 The most famous of all projections is Hubbert’s Peak Oil theory.
-American geophysicist, M. King Hubbert, predicted that oil production will follow a bell shaped curve.
-He predicted that oil production in US would peak around 1970; from then, it will be a gradual decline.
-Oil production in US did mimic Hubbert’s peak for a long while, so much so that it induced a panic in the US Government about energy security during the 70s.
+American geophysicist, M. King Hubbert, predicted that oil production will follow a bell shaped curve, that oil production in US would peak around 1970; from then, it will be a gradual decline.
+Oil production did mimic Hubbert’s peak for a long while, so much so that it induced a panic in the US Government about energy security during the 70s.
 And then… it deviated.

 Why Do We Never Run Out?